Suleman275/Image-Classification-Comparison/README.md

 A Comparison of Different ML Models for Image Classification

-This was my final project for the course "Data Mining"

 It is a Python notebook showcasing the whole process from importing the data to analyzing the final results.

 For the dataset I used CIFAR-10